 So why do I feel awkward and reluctant to hear Remedy talk negatively about their previous games?
 Well, there are two main reasons.

 The first is the community.
 For a lot of people, that game has been a source of comfort and escapism.
 They saw themselves in Jack or Beth.
 I know people who cosplayed Jack, or created artwork or continued their stories in fan fiction.
-It's been three years since Quantum Break's launch, and the constant tributes continuing to roll in from fans who were Day One buyers shows the amazing resilience and importance the title has had for people.
+It's been three years since Quantum Break's launch, and the constant tributes continuing to roll in from fans who were "day one" buyers shows the amazing resilience and importance the title has had for people.
 And that's not nothing!

 The second is the developers.
 If you're active in the Remedy community, then you would have noticed the sea of new faces coming in, as well as those who have gone on to new projects.
 While the studio frequently talks about teams expanding, they never speak about the devs that left, although in the space of a few years some of the studio's departments have seen massive transformations.
 By the end of Quantum Break's development, Remedy was a studio of 130.
 It was the first Remedy game that I had followed from start to finish, and the thing which stood out for me was the amount of passion that they spoke about the project from the start, and the relief and nervousness when it shipped.

-Official Quantum Break Screenshot
+Official Quantum Break Screenshot |

-No game can be perfect, there are some things which I'm sure the developers would have liked to go back on, and it's natural that studio will be taking what they learnt on the project with them for the next project.
+No game can be perfect, there are some things which I'm sure the developers would have liked to go back on, and it's natural that the studio will be taking what they learnt on the project with them for the next project.
 For a lot of people, Quantum Break was something that dominated a large part of their life for several years.
-And regardless of personal opinions on the game, there's a time and place to reflect critically on past work, but it feels... wrong to publically criticize or be dismissive (especially the work of specific departments) to market the next big thing.
+And regardless of personal opinions on the game, there's a time and place to reflect critically on past work, but it feels... wrong to publicly criticize or be dismissive (especially the work of specific departments) to market the next big thing.
 The amount of demand on Quantum Break, from the publisher side, from the audience, from the concept, was intense, that the development pressure from the project is something which surfaces on social media even years later.

 Will there be things in Control that the team did better than in Quantum Break?
 Definitely.
 With a lot of studios, there's usually an internal development postmortem after the release of the game.
 With each new project, there are things which the team learns and bring forward into their next project.
 They will know what worked and what needs tweaking, and the goal is always to make a game that you're going to be the proudest of in your career, and it was a major release, for some that would always be in their minds as Quantum Break.